chaitanyajatwork-sys/northstar-ui-redesign/README.md

 - Vanilla JavaScript
 - Google Fonts (DM Sans & Manrope)
 - Unsplash images (remote image URLs)

-## Run Locally
-1. Download or clone this repository.
-2. Open `index.html` in a browser.
-3. No build tools or dependencies are required.

 ## Files
 - `index.html` — page structure and content